 - DD 214.
 Copy indicating the type of discharge, if applicable.

 - Fingerprints.
 Physician Assistant licensure applicants are required to submit their Fingerprints for state and national criminal history background checks.
-Fingerprinting services are provided by MorphoTrust USA for a fee of $41.45, payable directly to MorphoTrust USA.
-Results of the fingerprinting will be sent directly to TMB both from the Texas Department of Public Safety Criminal Records and the Federal Bureau of Investigation.
+Fingerprinting services are provided by IdentoGo by IDEMIA (formerly known as MorphoTrust USA, LLC) for a fee, payable directly to IdentoGo.
+Results of the fingerprinting will be sent directly to TMB both from the Texas Department of Public Safety Criminal Records and the Federal Bureau of Investigation

 Return to Active Status